 The acting was good, newbie Jay Baruchel, who you may recognise from ‘She’s out of my league’ and ‘Tropic thunder’, is likeable enough.
 I think he has a promising future in the movie industry, although he will probably get typecast as the geeky kid in everything.
 Nicolas Cage, well, we know who he is.
 It is kind of disappointing though to watch him go from such wonderful films like ‘Adaptation’, ‘City of angels’ and ‘8mm’ to films like this one.
 Monica Bellucci is hot, hot, hot…but barely in it.
 It was nice to see Aussie actor Teresa Palmer as the love interest, go Aussie go!

 The hard part about giving characters magical powers is that when problematic situations arise later on in the film, you are left thinking ‘Er, if you can do that, why didn’t you do it before when you were in that pickle of a situation?’.
 It was a bit cheesy, and some of the one liners were lame.
 Despite what I think, I am sure the kiddies will love this movie; it has all of the pretty special effects, and a relatable protagonist.
 My mum loved it.
 I wasn’t impressed, seen it all before.
 It certainly didn’t make as much money at the box office as was expected, so I can’t be alone in my views.

-I give this movie two and a half out of five stars.
+I give this movie 5 out of 10 stars.